ulrichard/docker-skype-business/README.md

 10. Connect via SSH and launch Skype using the provided PulseAudio wrapper script

         ssh docker-skype skype-pulseaudio

+    In case you didn't copy your SSH public key, the password is `docker`.

 11. Go use Skype in a safe container!